 “I’m sure he would fly better if he left his heavy shell behind,” remarked a third.

 And that, of course, was when he opened his mouth, let go of the stick, and started to fall.
-And he fell, and he fell, and fell, until he hit the ground, my Lord, here in the garden of your palace.
+He fell, and he fell and fell, until he hit the ground, my lord, here in the garden of your palace.”

 See thou speak wisely, see thou speak in season.

-And at last the King did understand that the gods had sent him a sign.
+At last the king did understand that the gods had sent him a sign.
 From then on, he was careful to make sure that he used his words concisely and to the point.